A Deep Dive into Compile-Time Fibonacci Calculation

 double x, y;

-// Step 1 of the magic: a constexpr constructor!
+// Step 1: provide a constexpr constructor.

 // C++11 required the constructor body to be empty, allowing only an initializer list.